Q Do I need a survey if the bank have carried out a valuation?

 Q How long does it take to get reports back?

-A We’ll arrange the appointment just as soon as our diaries and the seller will allow.
-Then the report should be back in 3 days (for a Homebuyers Report) and 5 days (for a Building Survey).
+A We’ll arrange the appointment just as soon as our diaries and the seller will allow and then the report should be back within a week.